ETAAcademy/ETAAcademy-Audit/Articles/04_Cosmos_Security.md

 Interchain is a decentralized network of independent blockchains supported by Byzantine Fault Tolerant (BFT) consensus algorithms.
 It enables interoperability through the IBC protocol, facilitating token transfers and cross-chain communication.
 This ecosystem includes protocols, SDKs, tokens, wallets, applications, and more.
 The key components are as follows:

 - **Cosmos SDK**: The Cosmos SDK is a modular and flexible framework for developers to build interoperable, application-specific blockchains.
 It prioritizes security through the **object-capability model**, which reduces the risk of attacks.
-Developers benefit from its modular design, allowing them to customize blockchains with various features while maintaining interoperability via IBC.

 - **Tendermint and CometBFT**: **Tendermint** is a consensus and networking engine that abstracts away the complexities of consensus and network management, offering developers a high-performance consensus solution.
 Its evolution, **CometBFT**, integrates **Delegated Proof of Stake (DPoS)** and **Practical Byzantine Fault Tolerance (pBFT)** mechanisms to provide an efficient and reliable consensus layer.
-Up to 175 validators, ranked by token holdings,CometBFT secure the network and validate transactions, with block times averaging 7 seconds.
+Up to 175 validators, ranked by token holdings, CometBFT secure the network and validate transactions, with block times averaging 7 seconds.

 - **Inter-Blockchain Communication Protocol (IBC)**: The IBC protocol enables secure and efficient token and data transfers between blockchains.
 By leveraging Tendermint’s fast finality, blockchains with diverse architectures and applications can achieve interoperability.
 Use cases include value transfer, token swaps, and cross-chain data exchange.

-**Cosmos Hub**: Within the Interchain ecosystem, blockchains are categorized as **Hubs** and **Zones**.
+- **Cosmos Hub**: Within the Interchain ecosystem, blockchains are categorized as **Hubs** and **Zones**.
 Zones connect to Hubs, enabling seamless data and value flow. **Cosmos Hub** is the first blockchain built using the Interchain technology stack.
 It operates as a **public Proof-of-Stake (PoS)** blockchain with ATOM as its native token, used for paying transaction fees and securing the network.
 As the “router” of the Interchain ecosystem, Cosmos Hub facilitates cross-chain transactions between Zones, acting as a central node for interoperability.

 - **Ignite CLI**: The Ignite CLI is a command-line tool that simplifies the creation of application-specific blockchains.
 Built on Tendermint/CometBFT and the Cosmos SDK, it provides an intuitive interface for developers to build, test, and deploy blockchains efficiently.